srichandank/intro-github/README.md

 # intro-github
-this repo is for coding classes
+This repo is for coding classes